ucrawler/nntplexer/README.md

 # Todo

 - Cache articles on mongodb using ttl.
-- Cache articles 'multi continent' conveniently to externals using CloudFlare R2.
+- Cache articles 'multi continent' conveniently using CloudFlare R2.
 - Use JBOD for article caching, we don't care about data loss and want to minimize data loss on a drive issue.
 Spread articles between JBOD's using postdate somehow.
 - Skip backends using article postdate and backend retention.
 - Skip backend when poster name doesn't match. :-)